Benezivas/algobattle/problems/c4subgraphiso/README.md

 The generator is given an instance size and outputs an undirected graph of at most this size.
 Along with the graph, it outputs a certificate solution containing the set of circles as described above.
+A certificate solution is only valid if there is at least one `C_4` given.

 The solver then receives this graph and has to find a set of `C_4` within the time limit and output it.
 The solution is valid if its size is at least as big